-Frankly it is simply not possible to see and do everything in a 4-night (5-day) stay … but our mission is to give you an introduction to the sights and wines of Montenegro, a flavour which we hope you will savour – and return on one of our ‘Classic’ or ‘Connoisseur‘ 8 and 11 day tours.
+Frankly it is simply not possible to see and do everything on a short tour … but our mission – as the name might suggest – is to give you an introduction to the sights and tastes of Montenegro.
+Flavours that we hope you will savour – and return on one of our ‘Classic‘ or ‘Connoisseur‘ 8 and 11 day tours.

 Independent travel to Podgorica, capital city of Montenegro.

 Half day tour of the famous Plantaze vineyard just outside Podgorica including multiple wine tastings, guided talks and complimentary snacks at three award-winning cellars.
 This is followed by lunch at the Restoran Jezero with stunning views across Lake Skadar.

 We then return to Cetinje (the former Imperial Capital) for a leisurely tour of the town, including optional map room and museum tour followed by afternoon coffee, probably involving ice-cream, at the Cafe Antib.
 You are then free to enjoy some self-guided exploration, we can recommend the Gradska Kafana for periodic caffeine/alcohol replenishment purposes.

 Morning tour of two local private vineyards near Virpazar with wine tastings and complimentary snacks provided by the owners.
 Lunch is provided at a fantastic local restaurant right on the river bank (it’s a boat – so technically it’s on the river).
 We then take a stroll up to the nearby Besac Castle for stunning views across the Lake.
 There is an optional boat trip on Lake Skadar (coffee at the Hotel Vir for non-sailors) and then wine tastings at a local cafe bar.